HR-VILAGE-3K3M: A Human Respiratory Viral Immunization Longitudinal Gene Expression Dataset for Systems Immunity: Supplementary Information

 \textbf{RNN, LSTM, and GRU Models.} To capture temporal patterns in the longitudinal gene expression data, we implemented three deep learning sequence models: SimpleRNN~\citep{elman1990finding,rumelhart1986learning}, LSTM~\citep{hochreiter1997long}, and GRU~\citep{cho2014learning}.
 Each model was designed with a single recurrent layer of 64 hidden units followed by a dropout layer (rate = 0.4) to reduce overfitting and a final dense sigmoid output layer for binary classification.
 We used a masking layer to handle varying sequence lengths and padded all sequences to a unified maximum time length.
 The models were trained with the Adam optimizer~\citep{kingma2014adam} (learning rate = 1e-4), binary cross-entropy loss, and a batch size of 64 for 20 epochs.
 To ensure robust evaluation, stratified 5-fold cross-validation was repeated across six random seeds.
 These hyperparameters were chosen based on common practice in biomedical time-series modeling and to maintain consistency across architectures for fair comparison across batch correction methods (QN, ComBat, and Regression).

-\textbf{Transformer Model.} To capture complex temporal patterns and feature interactions in longitudinal gene expression data, we implemented a custom Transformer architecture~\citep{vaswani2017attention}.
-The model uses a separate learnable MLP-based time embedding to integrate timepoint information alongside gene expression features.
-These inputs are combined and passed through a self-attention mechanism (MultiHeadAttention with 4 heads and key dimension 64), followed by global average pooling, dense layers, and dropout for regularization.
-The final output layer performs binary classification to predict immune response.
-We trained the model using the Adam optimizer with a learning rate of 1e-4, using a batch size of 64 and 20 training epochs.
-Stratified 5-fold cross-validation was conducted with six random seeds.
+\textbf{Transformer Model.} To capture temporal patterns and feature interactions in longitudinal gene expression data, we implemented a custom Transformer architecture~\citep{vaswani2017attention}.
+At each visit, gene expression features were concatenated with the numeric timepoint, projected through a dense layer, and passed to a MultiHeadAttention mechanism (4 heads, key dimension 64) followed by layer normalization.
+The resulting sequence representations were aggregated via global average pooling and fed into dense layers with dropout for regularization.
+A final sigmoid output layer performed binary classification to predict immune response.
+The model was trained using the Adam optimizer (learning rate $1\times 10^{-4}$), binary cross-entropy loss, a batch size of 16, and up to 100 epochs.
+Stratified 5-fold cross-validation was repeated across six random seeds to ensure robust evaluation.

 \textbf{t-SNE Details.} We run t-SNE using the \texttt{TSNE} class from the \texttt{sklearn.manifold} \citep{scikit-learn} module in Python.
 The input data matrix \texttt{X} (typically with shape: samples $\times$ features) is transformed into a 2-dimensional space using \texttt{fit\_transform(X)}.
 Key parameters include \texttt{n\_components=2} for 2D embedding, \texttt{perplexity=30} to balance local and global data structure, \texttt{max\_iter=1000} for optimization convergence, and \texttt{random\_state=42} for reproducibility.
 The resulting output is a 2D array where each row corresponds to the t-SNE embedding of the original sample, preserving the original row indexing.